 The drawback?
 Bamboo is 19 percent harder than traditional maple, which means it's also harder on your knives.
 Also, the small grooves may ever-so-slightly catch your knife, interrupting a smooth cutting action.

-The Bottom Line: You could do worse than bamboo, and we love it for the bar and small chopping jobs — just make sure to look for boards that use formaldehyde-free glues, such as those from Totally Bamboo or Bambu.
+The bottom line: You could do worse than bamboo, and we love it for the bar and small chopping jobs — just make sure to look for boards that use formaldehyde-free glues, such as those from Totally Bamboo or Bambu.

 Wood is a renewable resource, although not nearly as easily renewable as bamboo.
-However many boards are made from waste wood (i.e., leftovers at the mill that would have been otherwise thrown away).
+And many boards are actually made from waste wood (i.e., leftovers at the mill that would have been otherwise thrown away).
 What's more, a heavy softwood board is kind to knives, and will keep them sharper longer.
 And finally, a good maple or beech cutting board is somewhat self-healing, and won't scar as easily as a plastic board.

-The Bottom Line: This is what we have in our kitchens.
+The bottom line: This is what we have in our kitchens.
 Regularly oil your board with food-grade mineral oil to protect it from staining or warping, and please don't put it in the dishwasher.
 A well-cared-for wood board will last you for years.

-Your turn: What kind of board do you use in your kitchen?
+What kind of board do you use in your kitchen?